mutafyan/carquiz/README.md

-# Car Quiz
+# Quiz App

-Car Quiz App is a simple Flutter-based quiz application where users can test their knowledge about cars.
+Quiz App is a simple Flutter-based car quiz application where users can test their knowledge about cars.
 The app navigates through a series of multiple-choice questions and displays a results screen at the end, showing the user's performance.

 ## Features
 - **Interactive Quiz**: Navigate through a set of car-related questions.